Gaussian Processes: priors#

 data = np.random.multivariate_normal(mu, K)

-# Generate a color corresponding to the lengthscale
+# generate a color corresponding to the lengthscale

 color = cmap(i / (len(lengthscales) - 1))

-# Plot the sample
+# plot sample

 plt.plot(x, data, linestyle='-', color=color, label=f'lengthscale={lengthscale:.2f}')